sapegin/tamia/blocks/spinner/Readme.md

 	<div class="spinner spinner_huge"></div>

+## Component loading indicator

+	$('.pony').trigger('loading-start.tamia');  // Show loader
+	$('.pony').trigger('loading-stop.tamia');  // Hide loader

+That will blocks all container’s content with a semi transparent layer and shows spinner in the middle.

+To change shade layer’s color set `loader_shade_color` variable.

 ## IE 8—9 callback

 Copy `spinner.gif` to your images folder and set `spinner_fallback_gif` variable to its URL.